Where we work /

 Overview

 The humanitarian crisis in CAR is characterised by violent conflict which started in 2013 and flared up in 2017 and 2020, forcing millions of people to flee their homes.
-In 2022, almost half a million people, remain internally displaced, and 1,7 million have returned.
-The crisis is compounded by an upsurge of armed violence, conflicts related to transhumance, violations of human rights and international humanitarian law, floodings, a socio-economic recession and weak basic services.
-As a result, 3,4 million people, more than half of the population, are estimated to need humanitarian assistance in 2023.
+In 2024, around half a million people remain internally displaced.
+The crisis is compounded by conflict - an increase in armed violence, conflicts related to transhumance, violations of human rights and international humanitarian law – and environmental and economic deterioration - worsening floods, a socio-economic recession and weak basic services.
+As a result, 2,8 million people are estimated to need humanitarian assistance in 2024.

-To respond to the swelling needs, more than 140 organisations currently provide humanitarian assistance in CAR, helping to alleviate the immediate effects of food insecurity and malnutrition, provide shelter, water, sanitation, health and education services, and protect a population in distress.
+More than 100 organisations currently provide humanitarian assistance in CAR, helping to alleviate the immediate effects of food insecurity and malnutrition, provide shelter, water, sanitation, health and education services, and protect a population in distress.
 The majority of implementing organisations are national and international NGOs.
-The response receives one of the highest levels of funding globally, reaching 1.8 million people in 2021 and 1.4 in the first trimester of 2022, 100% and 70% of people targeted, respectively.
+The response reached 2 million people in 2023.

-The humanitarian community in CAR committed to the guiding principles of proximity, protection, and participation, and has made good efforts to improve accountability on a collective level, by putting in place coordination structures and collective feedback mechanisms, measuring aid recipients’ perceptions, and demanding minimum accountability standards for fund allocations.
+The humanitarian community in CAR is committed to the guiding principles of proximity, protection, and participation, and has made good progress on improving accountability on a collective level, putting in place coordination structures and collective feedback mechanisms, measuring aid recipients’ perceptions, consulting communities for the elaboration of the humanitarian needs and response plan (HNRP) and demanding minimum accountability standards for fund allocations.

 Our work